tobi-be/BlenderEdmExporter/README.md

 Install:
 --------

-- Download io_BlenderEdmExporter.zip from asserts of the latest release.
+- Download io_BlenderEdmExporter.zip from assets of the latest release.
 - Blender: Go to Edit->Preferences->Add-Ons, press install and choose downloaded zip file
 - Activate the add-on